tiamatica/APM/README.md

 1. unpacked into temp folder
 1. content validated?
 1. moved to cache
-1. if installing in acre project, linked to project folder
+1. if installing in project, linked to project folder

 ```bash
 /path/to/appdata/apm